Yfatou/liri-node-app/README.md

     ![](DWIS.gif)

-All the command entered by the user are appended in the *log.txt* file
+All the commands entered by the user are appended in the *log.txt* file